petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages.md

 ---
 # Using Widget Pages

-A Widget Page is a page with a set layout that allows widgets (applications) to be displayed.
+A widget page is a page with a set layout that allows widgets (applications) to be displayed.
 Widgets can display content or add interactive and dynamic functionality to the page.

 ```{toctree}
 :maxdepth: 3